-How to create your own custom Confluence Templates
+How to create templates in Confluence for Meetical

-Additionally you can create global and space templates, and customise them to your needs.
 For global templates you need admin permissions, and for space templates you need space admin permissions.
-In any case you should be able to try things out in your personal space (we'll come to that when we speak about space templates)
+In any case you should be able to try things out in your personal space.

 Let's learn how!
 There is also a video for this at the end of the article.